-Article 11.3 Transitional ADV scheme
+Article 10.8 Transitional ADV scheme

 - Employees who were employed by a WVOI-employer on 31 December 2003 and to whom old entitlements under the ADV-scheme that applied 1 August 1989 do not lose their entitlements.
-This applies in particular to employees who were able to convert ADV into fixed salary by increasing the percentage of employment. - On changing scope of the employment of employees to whom one of the transitional 2. schemes applies, these employees can no longer make use of this transitional scheme, but are bound by the provisions of chapter 5.
+This applies in particular to employees who were able to convert ADV into fixed salary by increasing the percentage of employment. - On changing scope of the employment of employees to whom a transitional scheme 2. applies, these employees can no longer make use of this transitional scheme, but are bound by the provisions of chapter 5.